 Come out with a company story.
 By sharing how the company was founded, depicting milestones in its development and showing the team standing behind, sellers present their business not as a solely commercial project, but as people who are passionate about what they are doing.
 This contributes to the development of trusting relationship with customers.

 Discuss products.
-Sellers might provide tips, guidelines and instructions on how to use their products; tell more about their advantages and possible effects; make comparison lists or present new products in blog posts.
+Depending on their product line, sellers might provide tips, guidelines and instructions on how to use their goods; tell more about their advantages and possible effects; make comparison lists or present new products in blog posts.

 Offer reviews.
 Having customer feedback on an ecommerce website is crucial for sales.
 People decide to purchase easier when they read a real-life experience of using a product.
 A blog can become a new way to engage influencers.
 While they typically write their impressions of products and share photos on social media, sellers might ask for more detailed reviews for their blog.

 Make important announcements.
 Merchants shouldn’t miss an opportunity to inform their customers about upcoming promotional campaigns (seasonal or holiday sales, special offerings, available coupons) as well as to share company news (changes in return policies, expansion of delivery area, an announcement of the business going omnichannel).